BhuvaneshHingal/HELLO-WORLD/README.md

 Questions can be asked by raising an `Issue`.

-## How to clone repo and make changes locally
+## How to clone repo and make changes locally: ✂📋

 ```
   click on the clone button (green in colour).
 This gives you a copy of the project.
 Its now yours to play around with